AnalystAyesha/ola_ride_analysis_powerBI/README.md

 - Power BI – Dashboard creation, data modeling, DAX calculations
 - Microsoft Excel – Data cleaning and preprocessing
 - DAX (Data Analysis Expressions) – Used for calculated measures and KPIs
+- SQL - Data extraction and transformation

 ## 4. Data Cleaning / Preparation
-Before loading the data into Power BI, the raw dataset was cleaned in Excel:
+Before loading the data into Power BI, the raw dataset was cleaned and prepared using *SQL and Microsoft Excel*:

-- Checked for and removed duplicate records
+- Used SQL for data extraction, filtering relevant records, and removing duplicate entries
+- Handled missing and inconsistent values using SQL queries
 - Standardized column formats (e.g., dates, text)
-- Handled missing and inconsistent values
+- Verified and finalized the cleaned dataset in Excel
-- Prepared the dataset for more efficient analysis in Power BI
+- Prepared the dataset for more efficient analysis and visualization in Power BI

 ## 5. Exploratory Data Analysis (EDA)
 Initial data exploration included: